Missing Kiely Rodni: Massive search as friends reveal teen's last known footsteps in possible abduction case

 They started by searching Lake Prosser by boat as the land-based search party gathered on the shoreline.

-Several aircraft, including helicopters and airplanes flying in formation above, all-terrain vehicles ranging including four-wheelers, trikes and dirt bikes.
-There were canines present and at least 100 members of law enforcement visible, including members of the FBI, who initially focused their attention on Campsite 4.
+The search also included several aircraft, including helicopters and airplanes flying in formation above, and all-terrain vehicles, including four-wheelers, trikes and dirt bikes.
+There were search dogs present and at least 100 members of law enforcement visible, including members of the FBI, who initially focused their attention on Campsite 4.

 Crews pulled the boats from the water around noon and FBI agents were seen knocking on doors in the area.
 The FBI did not immediately respond to a request for comment.